 Past Interns on Their Experience at Center for BrainHealth

 “I really can’t imagine spending my summer anywhere other than at the Center for BrainHealth.
 I learned so much and was constantly being poured into by the people around me, especially my two supervisors.
 I made relationships and friendships during my internship that I’ll always cherish, and I gained valuable experience that I’ll be able to use in the future.
 I can’t say enough good things about this place and these people- it was my favorite internship I’ve ever done!”

 –Caitlyn C., 2019 ExxonMobil Community Summer Jobs Program Intern

 “I couldn’t have asked for a better or more inspiring, diverse team to work with this summer.
 I was exposed to projects in marketing, workplace engagement, brand management, community relations, event planning and much more.
 I truly valued being able to dip my foot in all of these specialties and feel that by learning the programs, techniques and skills required of each task, I was able to become a well-rounded individual in the professional sphere.
 I can now confidently say that I am a better communicator and leader.”

 –Natalie M., 2017 ExxonMobil Community Summer Jobs Program Intern

-“Working in such a dynamic environment [at the Center for BrainHealth] allowed me to improve how I work under pressure, which will be invaluable throughout my career.
-The people I worked with made the internship experience unlike any I have had before!
+“The people I worked with [at the Center for BrainHealth] made the internship experience unlike any I have had before!
 They were always open, honest, and willing to help me in any way if I didn’t know how to do something.
 After my summer internship, I was able to continue to intern for the Center for BrainHealth and grow with the organization.”

 -Sarah H., 2016 ExxonMobil Community Summer Jobs Program Intern